 Many addicts will do anything to avoid the pain of detox.
 They plan to use only a little heroin or to switch to another opiate.
 The temptation makes sense; no one wants to suffer through detox.
 Once you’ve become an addict, however, your body will never react the same to heroin again.
 You can’t use it only once, or only recreationally.
 Any use will re-trigger the addiction process.
 You have to stop, and the only way out of this addiction is through the process of detox.

 Detox: Just the

 Detox is the first step on the journey to addiction recovery, not the whole story.
 Once you’ve gotten clean from heroin, you’ll still need to begin putting back together the pieces of your life.
 We help addicts at all stages of the recovery journey, from detox and beyond.
 We can help you, too.
 Let us show you how the right therapy, the right support, and the right complementary, compassionate modalities can make a difference as you journey toward a life free of heroin.
 We’re standing by ready to help you.
 Are you ready to begin living the life you deserve?
 Call us today!

 So what’s the big deal about NAD?
-NAD powers important reactions in every cell of the body.
-It also supports the functioning of neurotransmitters, which are chemicals that help the brain send and receive signals.
-When NAD is low, so too is your brain’s ability to function and your body’s ability to heal.
+Our studies suggest that NAD powers important reactions in every cell of the body and that it supports the functioning of neurotransmitters, which are chemicals that help the brain send and receive signals.
+When NAD is low, so too is your brain’s ability to function and your body’s ability to recover.

-We support you through the detox process with NAD intravenous drips that help restore the brain to its previous state.
-This makes heroin detox less painful, helps you recover more quickly, and can reduce the risk of a relapse.
-For the first time ever, there’s a safe, non-addictive heroin addiction treatment.
-Our West Palm Beach heroin detox center is the only center in our area offering this treatment.
+We support you through the detox process with NAD intravenous drips.
+Our experience shows us that these help support and nourish the brain.
+This may make heroin detox less painful, help you recover more quickly, and can reduce the risk of a relapse.
+When you’re ready for recovery to begin, contact us.
 You deserve the best, and we’re ready to offer it.